jmcnamara/rust_xlsxwriter/examples/Readme.md

   left-to-right to right-to-left, as required by some middle eastern versions of Excel.

+* app_tutorial1.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+Part 1 of a tutorial.

+* app_tutorial2.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+Part 2 of a tutorial.

+* app_tutorial3.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+Part 3 of a tutorial.

 * doc_enum_xlsxcolor.rs - Demonstrates using different XlsxColor enum
   values to set the color of some text in a worksheet.